Google AI Shopping Graphic Image

 Why SEO for Ecommerce Still Matters

-For ecommerce brands, SEO isn’t just about getting seen it’s about attracting the right customers at the right moment.
-Whether it's optimising your collection pages for non-brand searches or creating content that ranks for long-tail queries, strong SEO helps connect your store with shoppers who are already in buying mode.
+For ecommerce brands, SEO is not just about getting seen it is about attracting the right customers at the right moment.
+Whether it is optimising your category pages for non brand searches or creating content that ranks for long tail queries, strong SEO helps connect your store with shoppers who are already in buying mode.

-With search behaviour evolving and AI-driven results becoming more prominent, investing in SEO now means building a foundation that can adapt to the future.
-It’s not just about traffic; it’s about long-term visibility, trust, and revenue growth.
-If you're serious about scaling your store, SEO needs to be a core part of your strategy.
+With search behaviour evolving and AI driven results becoming more prominent, investing in SEO now means building a foundation that can adapt to the future.
+It is not just about traffic; it is about long term visibility, trust, and revenue growth.
+If you are serious about scaling your store, SEO needs to be a core part of your strategy.

 What Is Ecommerce SEO?